1977 Volkswagen Polo: Retro Road Test.

 Volkswagen Polo L RRT

-Most Polos were sold with a carburettor-fed 895cc engine that produced 40hp at 5,900rpm.
-Today’s superminis typically produce at least twice that, although larger dimensions and increased safety equipment invariably make them heavier.
-A 1970s Polo tipped the scales at around 700kg, so the modest power output was enough for daily driving.
+Most Polos were sold with a carburettor-fed 895cc engine that mustered 40hp at 5,900rpm.
+Today’s superminis typically produce more than twice that, although larger dimensions, added features and increased safety equipment invariably make them heavier.
+A 1970s Polo tipped the scales at around 700kg, which made the modest power output enough for daily driving.

-Later and plusher examples of the Polo enjoyed a heady 50hp, thanks to a 1,093cc engine borrowed from the Golf.
-And an elegantly-styled saloon version called the Derby offered an extra 10hp on top of that.
+Later and plusher examples of the Polo developed a heady 50hp, thanks to a 1,093cc engine borrowed from the Golf.
+And an elegantly-styled saloon version called the Derby offered another 10hp on top of that.

 What’s it like to drive?